CoFH/cofh.github.io/docs/cofh-world/examples/index.md

 {% include notice.html notice="This page is a work-in-progress.
 Hard hats are recommended." %}

-Here you will find one simple example for each [feature](world-generator-configuration/feature-types/) and [distribution type](world-generator-configuration/distribution-types/).
+Here you will find one simple example for each [feature type](world-generator-configuration/feature-types/), [distribution type](world-generator-configuration/distribution-types/) and common format.

 Every example includes: